wangningstar/IfcReader/README.md

 # IfcReader
 This is an ongoing project.
-This repository aims to parse .ifc file and extract useful information.
+This Python repository aims to parse .ifc file and extract useful information.

 Module ifcreader.py is to parse .ifc file (by_type, by_id, and return structured ifc instance data)